melindahiggins2000/emoryN710/README.md

 ## Multivariate Modeling

 Melinda Higgins will be traveling this week presenting at the AHA (American Heart Association) Scientific Sessions Conference.
-However, her materials and video lecture are provided below.
+However, her materials, PPT slides and video lecture are provided below.

 * [Multivariate Modeling Wenhui (Vivian) Zhang, PhD](Multivariate_modeling_2025.pptx)
 * [MV Modeling Presentation by Melinda Higgins, PhD]() - TO BE ADDED LATER